lukin0110/docker-vtk-python/README.md

 # Docker VTK Python image

-This is a Docker development image for VTK Projects with Python based on Debian Wheezy x86_64.
+This is a Docker development image for [VTK](http://www.vtk.org/) projects with Python based on Debian Wheezy x86_64.

 Libraries inside: